 - There are no corporate resources or additional privileges from being on CakeHR’s network.

-- We have strong password policies on GitHub, Google, Heroku and CakeHR to ensure access to cloud services are protected.
+- We have strong password policies and Multi-Factor Authentication on GitHub, Google, AWS and CakeHR to ensure access to cloud services are protected.

 Permissions and Admin Controls